syncfusion-content/uwp-docs/uwp/Pivot-Grid/Relational/Getting-Started.md

 {% endtabs %}

-## Binding relational data to SfPivotGrid control
+## Binding relational data to Pivot Grid control

 ### Creating relational data through view model

-After initializing the SfPivotGrid control, right-click the project in the solution explorer and select **Add > New Item... > Class** to create a new class file.
+After initializing the Pivot Grid control, right-click the project in the solution explorer and select **Add > New Item... > Class** to create a new class file.
 Then, name the class as *ProductSalesViewModel* and click **OK**.

-The following code snippet illustrates how to define the relational data for the SfPivotGrid.
+The following code snippet illustrates how to define the relational data for the Pivot Grid.

 {% tabs %}